 Knox County Head Start provides a range of age and developmentally appropriate screenings, assessments, and follow-ups for your child, along with nutrition services.
 Our goal is to ensure that your child's individual needs are identified and met.
-These services are offered to all children served at KCHS or our partnering Family Child Care homes.
+These services are offered to all children served at KCHS.